Department Chairperson: John F. Wozniak

 Applicants for admission to the graduate program in sociology must have a 2.75 overall undergrad GPA or a 3.0 or higher for the last two years.
-Applicants must submit a statement of purpose and are encouraged to take the Graduate Record Examination prior to admission, which is strongly recommended for those applying for graduate assistantships.
+Applicants are encouraged to take the Graduate Record Examination prior to admission, and it is strongly recommended for those applying for graduate assistantships.
 Students who have not had a course in statistics are required to take a course in elementary statistics.

 The Master of Arts degree in sociology may be earned by satisfying either the requirements of the Thesis Plan or the General Sociology (Non-Thesis) Plan.
 In either case, a degree plan must be submitted and approved by the department before the thesis proposal or paper is presented.
 No more than nine semester hours may include SOC 501 and courses outside the Department of Sociology and Anthropology at Western Illinois University.
 No more than six semester hours may be taken at the 400G level.